ilayn/harold/docs/tut_kalman.rst

 Typical checks for controllability and observability are included in the functions listed below.

-.. warning:: Note that these operations are numerically potentially
+.. warning:: These operations are numerically ill-conditioned due to the
-    ill-conditioned due to the increasing powers in the tests.
+    increasing powers in the tests.
 Hence here included for completeness.
     However, for numerical purposes ``harold`` does not use these (see next section).

 .. py:currentmodule:: harold
 .. autofunction:: controllability_matrix